wangxuerui2003/Covid_Tracer_Extension/README.md

 # Covid_Tracer_Extension
-Track the Covid cases in a certain area using API
+Track the Covid cases in UK using API